Blendtec/bazaar-voice-cakephp/README.md

         )
     );

+NOTE: This feature requires the PHP bvseosdk.php provided by BazaarVoice at [https://github.com/bazaarvoice/HostedUIResources/blob/master/SEOIntegration/examples/php/bvseosdk.php](https://github.com/bazaarvoice/HostedUIResources/blob/master/SEOIntegration/examples/php/bvseosdk.php).
+This file is included in the *Vendor* directory.
+If this file is out of date please report an issue to us on Github, or fix it yourself and do a pull request.

 Inline Ratings Integration
 --------------------------------
 BazaarVoice requires that you use a container to initialize a place for the ratings to reside.
 The default container is: